Evolution in Action Gallery

 For this new exhibit series, the MSU Museum has introduced a new approach to exhibit-making: components that are designed to be modular, for placement at the museum and easily reproducible for installation in other locations.
 MSU Museum educators expect the exhibit adaptations to be developed and circulated around the partner universities as well as other learning centers in an effort to help advance public understanding of science.

-“Our museum is a great point of intersection between the complex, innovative work going on in university research labs, and the students, tour groups, community members and other people who visit us each day,” observes Gary Morgan, MSU Museum director.
+“Our museum is a great point of intersection between the complex, innovative work going on in university research labs, and the students, tour groups, community members and other people who visit us each day,” observes Gary Morgan, former MSU Museum director.
 “We can bring ideas alive and excite minds about what is truly ground-breaking and life-changing, but all too often, is not well understood outside of those labs.”